 • Where are you in the college admissions process?

-Based on your student’s goals, dreams, priorities, and opportunities, we’ll make some recommendations on which of our college counseling programs might be a good fit.
+Based on your student’s goals, dreams, priorities, and opportunities, we’ll make some recommendations on which of our college counseling programs is the best fit.
 Talk it over as a family, and then the real work begins!

 It’s also important for students to understand the amount of time that is involved in the admissions process.
 Students will be held accountable for doing the work and meeting deadlines—just like in college and the real world.